ibm-cloud-architecture/refarch-jee-customerorder/README.md

     -  Install Maven and run `mvn -v` to test your version
     -  `cd CustomerOrderServicesProject`
     -  `mvn clean package`
-    -  You will have an EAR built in the `CustomerOrderServicesApp/target` subdirectory, named `CustomerOrderServicesApp-0.1.0-SNAPSHOT.ear`.
+    -  You will have an EAR built in the `CustomerOrderServicesApp/target` subdirectory, named `CustomerOrderServicesApp-X.Y.Z-SNAPSHOT.ear`.

 2. Install the EAR to http://localhost:9060/ibm/console